muratk3n/thirdwave/en/tweets/2020/week17a.md

 ---

-*Japan's Economic Dilemna*, Gao (on Japan's bubble, and following stagnation0
+*Japan's Economic Dilemna*, Gao (on Japan's bubble, and following stagnation)

 "The dilemma in Japanese corporate governance between, on the one hand, strong coordination and, on the other hand, weak control and